LienBosmans/pystackt/docs/README.md

 ## Data extraction

 Extracting data from different systems is an important part of data preparation.
-While PyStack't does not support all functionality of a real data stack (incremental ingests, scheduling refreshes, monitoring data pipelines...), it aims to provide simple-to-use methods to get real-life data for your object-centric process mining adventures.
+While PyStack't does not include all functionality that a data stack offers (incremental ingests, scheduling refreshes, monitoring data pipelines...), it aims to provide simple-to-use methods to get real-life data for your object-centric process mining adventures.

 ### ⛏️ List of data extraction functionality
 - [`get_github_log`](extract/get_github_log.md)